MyIntervals/emogrifier/.github/CONTRIBUTING.md

    ```
 1. Resolve the conflicts in the reported files.
 (This will typically require
   reversing the order of the new entries in `CHANGELOG.md`.)
 You may use a
-  folder ‘diff’ against the copy taken at step 3 to assist, but bear in mind
+  folder `diff` against the copy taken at step 3 to assist, but bear in mind
   that at this stage `git` is partway through rebasing, so some files will have
   been merged and include the latest changes from `main`, whilst others might
   not.
 In any case, you should ignore changes to files not reported as having